mxbmrp3

 A customizable, open-source HUD plugin for MX Bikes and GP Bikes displaying real-time race information and telemetry.

-MXBMRP3 HUD Screenshot Example HUD layouts.
+MXBMRP3 HUD Screenshot Example HUD layout.
 All elements are fully customizable.

 Features